-(viii) Time, date and venue of the pre-carnival managers meeting and official dinner.
+(viii) Time, date and venue of the pre-championship managers meeting and official dinner.

 (c) Managers and coaches will abide by the accommodation conditions provided.

-(d) The host association shall notify, prior to visiting teams departure for the carnival venue, the:
+(d) The host association shall notify, prior to visiting teams departure for the championship venue, the:

 (i) Itinerary and venue.

 (ii) Billet's names and addresses (if host association participates in the billeting program).